Lab 11: a Rational class

 137/17

-Write a small program test_rational.cc
+Write a small program test_rational.cc with a

-that tests your Rational
+main that tests your Rational class, similar

-to what we did to test the Cmpx
+to what we did to test the Cmpx class from lecture.

 Optional